NeaMods/PeltierTable/README.md

 # TEC Stage   [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-A custom made AFM table with a Peltier element for heating/cooling.
+A custom made AFM table with a thermoelectric element for heating/cooling.

-This mod uses commerical Peltier elements and a laser-head temperature regulation electronics to replace the standard AFM table.
+This mod uses commerical TEC elements and controller electronics to implement a temperature controlled sample stage.

 ## Parts list